Sesame Street (fictional location): Bicycle Shop

 In Season 45, a Bicycle Shop appeared in the vacant storefront near the Subway Station that was briefly used for a flower shop.
-It was opened by Luis who sold bicycles and also repaired them and sold other bike-related items.
-It was opened as a result of the closure of the Fix-It while Maria became the superintendent of 123.
-It is now run by Nina who started working there part-time in Season 46 and took over management the following season.
+It was opened by Luis who sold bicycles, repaired them, and sold other bike-related items.
+It was opened as a result of the closure of the Fix-It Shop, while Maria became the superintendent of 123.
+It is now run by Nina who started working there part-time in Season 46 and took over management in the following season.
 As part of the rare views of the other side of Sesame Street, the Bicycle Shop is next to a CGI depiction of Manhattan where it shows a playground and the Triborough Bridge among the cityscape.

 Newsstand

 In Season 46, a newsstand was added in between the Subway Station and what is currently the Laundromat.
-It is run by The Two Headed Monster.
-There previously was a newsstand Around the Corner that was run by Oscar in between the Subway Station and the park that sold Grouch newspapers, regular newspapers, out-of-date newspapers, and magazines with dirt or fish inside them.
-Hoopers Store has also functioned as a Newsstand with one lying in front of the building.
+It is run by the Two-Headed Monster.
+There previously was a newsstand Around the Corner that was run by Oscar.
+It was located in between the Subway Station and the park.
+Grouch sold newspapers, regular newspapers, out-of-date newspapers, and magazines with dirt or fish inside them.
+Hooper's Store has also functioned as a Newsstand.